GDD-Minor-GTV3A/The-Herd/Assets/Team 8/Sprint 1/README2.md

-Hello integration team , please read READ1 before this.
+Hello integration team , please read README1 before this.

 ## User story
 " To be introduced to the shaman and realize everything comes with cost"

 ## What have we done
- full economy system where you trade/ purchase items from the shaman.
+ - full economy system where you trade/ purchase items from the shaman.
+ - Shaman 3D model introudcing it
  ## Classes
  - `CurrencyData`: Generic type representing any tradable object
  - `Wallet`: Container that holds different currencies